Ianewb/SE1-Something/index.md

+## CALENDAR
+### From Something Normal

+Brought to you by a group dedicated to normalizing your every day life!

+A new app is born to fix your every group scheduling need.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Ianewb/SE1-Something/edit/main/README.md) to maintain and preview the content for your website in Markdown files.